Potherca/docker-diagram/README.md

 It would be nice to see which images extend which.
 This project aims to do that.

+## Background

+There are two ways to create a diagram of which docker image extends which.

+1. `grep` Dockerfiles to find `FROM` and `--from` entries
+2. Read from Docker Registry API and use Image Labels

+With the first method, the name of the repository is known, but not the name of the image.
+With the second method, the name of the image is known, but not the name of the repository.

+Combining both methods yields a result in which both are available.

+## Install

+Download the BASH scripts in `cli/` so they can run locally.
+This can be done by cloning the repository, or by downloading the scripts individually.

 ## Usage

 Gathering the required data and creating the diagram, have been split into separate steps.
 The scripts in `cli/` are meant to be run locally.